 This rule is applicable to any graphic arts printing operation, to digital printing operations, and to any paper, film, foil, or fabric coating operation and to the organic solvent cleaning materials and processes associated with such operations.
-The applicant is not proposing to install a printing or coating operation; rather, they are proposing to install a printing plate manufacturing operation.
-Therefore, the proposed unit is not subject to the requirements of District Rule 4607 and no further analysis is necessary.
+The applicant is proposing to install a graphic arts printing operation; therefore, the proposed operation is subject to District Rule 4607 requirements.